francoisburdy/js-shell-emulator/README.md

     .html

-This is the top DOM element of the terminal instance.
-If you want to modify styling via CSS, all instances belong to a .Terminal class.
+This is the top DOM element of the shell instance.
+If you want to modify styling via CSS, all instances belong to a .jsShell class.

 ### License